Char0n-1/WMI_audit/README.md

 | LastChecked  | Timestamp of when the machine was scanned       |
 | Error        | WMI or RPC failure message (if any)             |

+## Features

+- Uses WMI (`Win32_OperatingSystem`) to retrieve OS version and build
+- Determines whether the OS is Windows 11 (`BuildNumber >= 22000`)
+- Runs in parallel (`ForEach-Object -Parallel`) for faster execution
+- Filters out unreachable computers with `Test-Connection`
+- Saves each scan to a timestamped CSV
+- Maintains a cumulative master list (one row per computer)
+- Does **not** overwrite good data with failed/unreachable results

+---

 ## Output Files

 All files are saved in: